 What Is Cast Glass?

+Dating as far back as the Egyptian period, glass casting is a technique where molten glass is poured into a mold, then allowed to solidify.
+This process creates a solid piece of glass in the shape of whatever mold was used.
 Glass casting commonly occurs through kiln casting, but it can also be done by casting into metal, graphite, or sand molds.
-There are actually very few people in the architectural glass industry who utilize this method today.
+While this process may sound easy to some, it's surprisingly difficult, and very few people in the architectural glass industry utilize this method today.

 Selecting a Company for Your Cast Glass Project